dokester/BayesicFitting/BayesicFitting/documentation/manual.md

 #### Compound Models.

 **Model**s can be combined by various operations (+-*/) into a new (compound) model.
+A special operation that can be applied to two models is the pipe, indicated by |.
+It acts just like the (unix) pipe: the result of the left-hand model is used as input of the right-hand model.
 The functional results, derivatives etc. of the compound model are calculated according to the operations at hand.
 Compound models are **Model**s and can be combined with other (compound) models into a new model.
 This way quite complicated models can be formed